Art Schlichter: Extent of addiction

-He was released in April 1996 after serving 16 months, only to be arrested again that fall for stealing checks from his employer and using them to get $8,500 to gamble.
+Schlichter was released in April 1996 after serving sixteen months, only to be arrested that fall for stealing checks from his employer and using them to get $8,500 to gamble.
 This time, he was sentenced to eight years in federal prison.
 Mitzi formally divorced him soon afterward, in 1998.
-He was released on probation in 1999 after serving 13 months.
-Schlichter returned home to Bloomingburg, where he told friends that he still had connections to get prime tickets for Buckeye football games.
+He was released on probation in 1999 after serving thirteen months and returned home to Bloomingburg, where he told friends that he still had connections to get prime tickets for OSU football games.
 He told others that if they fronted him the money to buy the tickets, he would share the profits, but instead used the money to gamble.
-He ultimately stole $500,000 from a dozen individuals—including his father—before he was arrested, pled guilty and sentenced to five years in prison.
+Schlichter ultimately stole $500,000 from a dozen individuals—including his father—before he was arrested, pled guilty and sentenced to five years in prison.

-Between 1995 and 2006, Schlichter served the equivalent of 10 years in 44 different county jails and federal prisons.
+Between 1995 and 2006, Schlichter served the equivalent of ten years in forty-four different county jails and federal prisons.
 Counting time served while awaiting sentencing, he spent all but 358 days between November 1994 and June 2006 behind bars.
-During that time, he also had his public defender, Linda Wagoner, smuggle a cell phone into the Marion County, Indiana jail so he could place bets.
-Wagoner was sentenced to two years' probation and had her law license suspended for 90 days.
+During that time, he also had his public defender, Linda Wagoner, smuggle a cell phone into the Marion County, Indiana, jail so he could place bets.
+Wagoner was sentenced to two years' probation and had her law license suspended for ninety days.

-Schlichter later said that he hit rock bottom in 2004, after he was caught gambling in prison and placed in solitary confinement.
+Schlichter later said that he hit rock bottom in 2004 after he was caught gambling in prison and placed in solitary confinement.
 He was originally supposed to spend four months there, but was released after 100 days for good behavior.

-He was released from prison on June 16, 2006, and resided with his mother in Washington Court House, Ohio.
+Schlichter was released from prison on June 16, 2006, and resided with his mother in Washington Court House, Ohio.
 By one estimate, he owed half a million dollars in restitution.

-Schlichter founded a non-profit organization, Gambling Prevention Awareness, to educate others about the perils of compulsive gambling, including college and NFL players.
-He told ESPN that he started gambling because the pressure of being Ohio State's starting quarterback was too much on him, and he wanted to be just a regular guy.

-In late 2009, Schlichter and his mother appeared in TV ads opposing an Ohio casino statewide ballot issue.
+Schlichter founded a non-profit organization, Gambling Prevention Awareness, to educate others about the perils of problem gambling, including college and NFL players.
+In late 2009, Schlichter and his mother appeared in television ads opposing a statewide ballot issue legalizing casinos in select cities of Ohio.
 He also wrote an autobiography, Busted, with sportswriter Jeff Snook.
 Also in 2009, he began working at Columbus radio station WTVN, joining longtime host John Corby on Wednesdays.